08fdange/apple-forecast-app/README.md

 **React (Frontend)**

 - `AddressAutocompleteInput` is responsible for rendering our autocomplete address input with Google Maps API integration
+- `TodaysForecast` is our component that displays the data for the day-of's forecast and the location (city) of the forecast data displayed
+- `ExtendedForecast` is in charge of mapping through our multiple days (10 to be specific) of forecasts and rendering elements for each one
-- `ForecastDisplay` simply displays our forecast data
+- `ForecastDisplay` simply displays our forecast components (TodaysForecast and ExtendedForecast)
 - `ForecastForm` renders our form, holds state for our forecast and displays the forecast data using our ForecastDisplay.
 Given more time, I would likely break this out to separate concerns.
 The form would be just the form and the state would be lifted to a main/page component, responsible for rendering the main (and currently only) feature of our application
-- `IPhoneWrapper` is a component that is responsible for wrapping our application inside a iPhone simulator-looking image.
+- `IPhoneWrapper` is a component that is responsible for wrapping our application inside a iPhone simulator-looking image and displaying night/day backgrounds
 - `useForecast` is a hook built to handle the axios API call to our forecast-fetching endpoint